Skip to content

 Experience capable, consistent, and easy-to-use business continuity management software.

-Sometimes problems result when the IT department does its own recovery planning then BC comes along and conducts an analysis that shows IT’s plans to be inadequate.
 In today’s post, we’ll look at why this gap in recovery strategies is dangerous and what you as a business continuity professional can do to narrow it.

 The lack of alignment on key recovery objectives between IT and the business continuity team can lead to catastrophic impacts to customer service, operations, shareholder value, and other areas in the event of a critical disruption.